inobulles/iar/README.md

 ```$ sh build.sh```

-This will install necessary libraries (Debian), compile the utility and move the binary to /bin.
+This will compile the utility and move the binary to /bin.